Talk to sales Contact Login English

 What Is a Restaurant Franchise?

 The franchising model, particularly restaurant franchising, revolves around a simple yet powerful concept: a parent company (franchisor) grants a franchise owner (franchisee) the right to operate a franchise business under its brand.
-Essentially, the franchisor licenses its proven business model, brand, and resources to the franchisee, who then operates the business according to the agreed terms.
+Essentially, the franchisor licenses its proven restaurant business model, brand, and resources to the franchisee, who then operates the business according to the agreed terms.

 The heart of franchising lies in its duality: it provides a way for businesses to expand their reach and for individuals to own businesses without building everything from scratch.
 Particularly in the restaurant industry, franchising has been a pathway for many entrepreneurs to break into the market with the backing of established brands.
 This business model offers the chance to serve communities with food they already love and trust while learning the ropes of business ownership under the guidance of a more experienced entity.